kenta0015/restaurant_inventory_bolt_forkable/planning.md

 ❌ Not enough Tomato in stock.
 This allows isolated testing before full UI is wired up.

+⚠️ Remaining Known Issues (For Later)

+Meal Log UI: Items don’t render despite correct data.
+Likely a rendering or lookup logic issue (e.g., recipe_id → name).

+Supabase Studio caching: Delayed visual reflection of inventory changes.

+These aren’t blockers for the current dev milestone and can be deferred.

 🔹 Step 1.5: Visual Validation in Supabase
 After test entry: